What Does it Mean to be a Good Indigenous Ally?

 Dispelling Myths and Fostering Understanding

-Misconceptions about Native Americans often stem from historical inaccuracies, stereotypes in media, and a lack of comprehensive education.
+Misconceptions about Native Americans often stem from historical inaccuracies, stereotypes in media, and a lack of comprehensive education, and the colonial erasure that continues to take place.
 Addressing and dispelling these myths is crucial in fostering understanding and respect.
 Here are four common myths and an explanation of why they are problematic:

-Problematic Because: This myth erases the incredible diversity among Native American tribes.
-There are over 574 federally recognized tribes in the United States alone, each with its own distinct culture, language, and traditions.
-Treating these diverse groups as a single entity oversimplifies and distorts the rich tapestry of our Indigenous cultures.
+This myth erases the incredible diversity among Native American tribes.
+There are over 700 tribes and nations in the United States alone, each with its own distinct culture, language, and traditions.
+Treating Indigenous Peoples a single entity oversimplifies and distorts the importance of our Indigenous cultures.

-Problematic Because: While reservations are an important aspect of many Native American communities, a significant number of Indigenous people live in urban areas.
+While reservations are an important aspect of many of our Native American communities—and how we reserve our cultures—a significant number of Indigenous people live outside of these lands.
 This misconception can lead to the overlooking of the experiences and challenges faced by Urban Native Peoples, like those in Cincinnati, and can skew the understanding of contemporary Native American life.
+(Fact- according to the 2020 census, 78% of Native Americans live off of their reservations)

 How to Address Stereotypes and Cultural Appropriation